OttoHagg/staert/README.md

 Upload your customized STAERT files to your web host and set index.html to be your homepage.

 ### Dropbox Installation
-This is the way I use STAERT, and it assumes you've installed [Dropbox](https://www.dropbox.com/).
+This is the way I use STAERT, and it assumes you've installed [Dropbox](https://www.dropbox.com/) on all the devices you use.
 Simply move your STAERT install to your dropbox folder and follow the instructions for "Local Installation".
 Whenever you add/remove favorites the changes are sync'd across all your devices.

 Tips
 ----